carlosedp/riscv-bringup/Readme.md

 </details>

 To run Docker on your Risc-V environment, get the pack [here](https://drive.google.com/open?id=1Op8l6yq6H_C_zpZUpvO-zHxwbtcrAGcQ) and use the `install.sh` script.
+If the docker service doesn't start on install script, re-run `systemctl start docker`.

 <details><summary>Docker-compose instructions</summary></u>